Elmer Fudd's famous line when rabbit hunting is to "stay very very quiet". I took that advice in this week's 'Outdoors with Lauren".

 The key to a successful rabbit hunt is having properly trained beagles.
-Brady Dallman said you start them young.
-"When they're pups, just train them on rabbit and try to get them on a rabbit cage, trying to get the scent going.
+Brady Dallman explains how to train them, "When they're pups, just train them on rabbit and try to get them on a rabbit cage, trying to get the scent going.
 Trying to get it in their brain so they know how to act when they're out in the wild. "

-After getting permission from the farmer to hunt on his land, I went out with the Dallman family with a plan.
+After getting permission from the farmer to hunt on his land, Went out with the Dallman family with a plan.
 Dallman elaborates, "Get the dogs out first, get them on the track and once in a while step on brush piles.
+If there are any tracks around the brush piles.
 There's a lot of sign out in this area, so we should be able to catch a couple "

 It wasn't long before we hit our limit of three a piece, and we owe our success to the highly trained and hard working pups.

 A hard days work goes beyond the sport, it also puts dinner on the table.
-Dallman says he eats it all the time, "I love it, we'll usually just take it to the meat processing, or just cook it up on the frying pan.
+Dallman says his family eats rabbit all the time, "I love it, we'll usually just take it to the meat processing, or just cook it up on the frying pan.
 Either way it's really good."

 All content © Copyright 2000 - 2014 WorldNow and WAOW.
 All Rights Reserved.

 Persons with disabilities who need assistance with issues relating to the content of this station's public inspection file should contact Chief Engineer Russ Crass at 715-842-2251.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, at 888-835-5322 (TTY) or at firstname.lastname@example.org.